-How does a zero trust model differ from regular methods?
+How does a zero trust model differ from regular security methods?

-On the other hand, zero trust requires users both inside and outside the network to be continuously authenticated to access applications and data.
-Since the point of infiltration is usually not an attacker’s target but just a way in, zero trust uses micro-segmentation, multi-factor authentication, and other barriers to limit the access attackers have once they have entered the network.
+As opposed to the castle-and-moat method, zero trust requires users both inside and outside the network to be continuously authenticated in order to access applications and data.
+Since the point of infiltration is not usually the attacker’s target, just a way in, zero trust uses multiple methods, including micro-segmentation, multi-factor authentication, and other barriers to prevent, or limit, the access attackers have once they’ve entered the network.

 What strategies does a zero trust network model use?

-A zero trust policy is not one technology, but a holistic approach that can be built into the existing architecture and should be used across an entire organisation.
-It uses multiple methodologies to uphold the idea of ‘never trust, always verify’.
-Here are some tactics organisations can use to limit the access users and endpoints have within its network:
+It's a holistic approach that can be built into existing architecture and used across the entire organisation.
+Here are some tactics organisations can use to limit the access users and endpoints have within their network:

-- Least-privilege access: This involves assessing the needs of each user and gives them the least level of access possible so that resources are only available to those that absolutely need them, rather than open to anyone in the network.
+- Least-privilege access: This involves assessing the needs of each user and giving them the least level of access possible, so that resources are only available to those that absolutely need them, rather than open to anyone in the network.